Arina29/WebTechnologiesLabs/laboratoryWork2/README.md

 #### Objectives ####
 * Get familiar with MVC pattern;
 #### Framework: #### ASP.NET
+ASP.NET MVC is a framework for building web application that uses the general Model-View-Controller pattern.
 *MVC(model-view-controller)* pattern separates the modeling of the domain, the presentation, and the actions based on user input into three separate classes
 * Model - manages the behavior and data of the application of the application , responds to the requests for information about its state and responds to the instructions to change its state